 The average mesothelioma patient files between 5 and 10 trust fund claims, according to RAND Corporation research on asbestos litigation patterns [3].
 However, the number varies dramatically based on occupation, geographic location, and length of career:

-- Insulation workers: 10-20+ claims — handled products from the widest range of manufacturers
+- Insulation workers: Typically among the highest claim counts — handled products from the widest range of manufacturers

-- Shipyard workers: 8-15 claims — ships contained asbestos from dozens of suppliers
+- Shipyard workers: Often qualify for numerous claims — ships contained asbestos from dozens of suppliers

-- Construction workers: 5-12 claims — encountered multiple brands across job sites
+- Construction workers: Multiple claims common — encountered multiple brands across job sites

-- Power plant workers: 6-10 claims — boilers and turbines used various manufacturers' insulation
+- Power plant workers: Several claims typical — boilers and turbines used various manufacturers' insulation

-- Auto mechanics: 3-6 claims — brake pads and clutch materials from several companies
+- Auto mechanics: Fewer claims on average — brake pads and clutch materials from several companies

 Workers who spent decades in high-exposure trades and moved between multiple job sites over their careers qualify for the most trusts.
 The critical factor is not the severity of exposure at any single location but the number of different manufacturers whose products you encountered across your entire work history [7].